This page gives an overview of the regulatory development of a new framework for financial market infrastructures, which we began in 2013.

 In May 2021, the Financial Market Infrastructures Act 2021 (the FMI Act) was passed into law.
-The FMI Act establishes an enhanced regulatory framework for financial market infrastructures (FMIs).
+The FMI Act establishes an enhanced regulatory framework for FMIs.

-On 26 July 2021, we announced our joint plans with the Financial Markets Authority (FMA) to implement the FMI Act over an approximately 18-month transition period.
+On 26 July 2021, we announced our joint plans with the Financial Markets Authority (FMA) to implement the FMI Act.
 We invited stakeholders to provide feedback on key aspects of the new regulatory regime, such as how systemically important FMIs are identified and the approach to developing legally binding standards for designated FMIs.

 Read the consultation on implementing the new regime for financial market infrastructures